SmallGroups.com

 Note: This assessment has been excerpted from the SmallGroups.com training tool called Small-Group Evaluations.

 When done correctly, small groups glorify God, help people grow, and build community.
 But ministries and groups can malfunction.
-Assess your groups for these seven warning signs.
-Make a check mark after each of the items you observe in your group ministry.
+Assess your groups for these seven warning signs, answering “yes” or “no” to each statement.

 1. We don't know where we are aiming.